Rockergamer321/qcfirst/README.md

 ## Design Differences (Jonathan Dinh)

-- Login / Signup pages: The buttons that direct the user to the login and signup pages were changed to a navbar that extends across the whole page.
-This change was made for better readability and responsiveness, allowing for a cleaner way of displaying a hamburger menu in mobile devices.
+- Login / Signup pages: The login and sign up buttons remained in the same place as the homepage, rather than on top of the border of the form container.
+This decision was made to keep the positioning of the buttons throughout the pages consistent, rather than have them change from one page to the next.
 - student-signup.html: A link to a new html file, teacher-signup was created to help with managing the database tables.
 - teacher-signup.html: Created to help with managing the database tables on signup.
 - signup-successful.html: Created as a way to tell users that they have successfully signed up.
 If the signup was not successful, an error will be thrown.